 Biography and Education

-Linda A. Lam MD, MBA is the Vice Chair of Satellite Clinical Affairs and an Associate Professor in Ophthalmology at the USC Keck School of Medicine.
+Linda A. Lam MD, MBA is the Vice Chair of Satellite Clinical Affairs and a Professor in Ophthalmology at the USC Keck School of Medicine.
 She attended Brown University where she graduated with honors in Neuroscience.
 Dr. Lam received her medical degree with honors at Cornell University Medical College, where she also performed a research fellowship on retinal cell physiology.
 She completed her residency at the Cole Eye Institute at Cleveland Clinic, before her medical and surgical vitreoretinal fellowship at Georgetown University Hospital and the Retina Group of Washington.
 She serves as a reviewer for journals including Ophthalmology and British Journal of Ophthalmology.
 Dr. Lam has authored peer-reviewed journal articles and book chapters in retinal diseases.
 She has lectured both internationally and nationally on retinal disease and research.

 Dr. Lam conducts research on the development of novel therapeutics for the treatment of macular degeneration and vascular diseases of the retina.
 She is and has been a principal investigator of clinical trials for macular degeneration and is a co-investigator in many clinical trials involving treatment and prevention of diseases such as macular degeneration and diabetic retinopathy.
 She is also currently involved in research to develop technologies to aid individuals with visual impairment.

 - Cornell University Medical College, Doctorate of Medicine, Honors

 - Brown University, Bachelor of Science in Neuroscience, Honors

 - Lenox Hill Hospital, New York; Internship in Internal Medicine

 - Cleveland Clinic Foundation, Ohio; Ophthalmology Residency

 - Georgetown University Hospital/Retina Group of Washington, Medical and Surgical Vitreoretinal Fellowship

 Professional society memberships: